Regional School Unit 40

 Regional School Unit 40 (RSU#40), formerly known as Maine School Administrative District #40, is a school district headquartered on the second floor of Union Elementary School in Union, Maine.
 MSAD 40 comprises the public education services for students in Union, Friendship, Waldoboro, Warren, and Washington.

-The superintendent's office and adult education programs will move to Union Elementary School from the Educational Services Center in Warren starting with the 2008–09 school year.
+The superintendent's office and adult education programs moved to Union Elementary School from the Educational Services Center in Warren starting with the 2008–09 school year.